matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq/known-issues.md

 If you are running Windows you may get this error, as a result of incompatibility with our hardhat plugin.
 You can still compile the contract using Windows Subsystem for Linux (WSL 2).

-## Why can't i use CREATE/CREATE2 opcodes with raw bytecode?
+## Why can't I use CREATE/CREATE2 opcodes with raw bytecode?

 zkSync does not support using CREATE/CREATE2 with raw bytecode.
 We highly recommend using the `new` operator to avoid any issues.

-## Why is Hardhat's `console.log` does not work?
+## Why is Hardhat's `console.log` not working?

 zkSync does not support the Nomic Foundation's `console.log` contract.
 Due to different address derivation rules, even when deployed, the `console.log` library will likely have a different address from the one on Ethereum.